jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$
 W_{vocab}
 $$
 to generate score for each word in the vocabulary (1004).
 We will make the first word prediction by select the one with the highest score (say, "A").
-At time step 2, we will fit "A" as an input into the time step 2.
+At time step 2, we will fit the highest score prediction "A" as an input into the time step 2.
 With
 $$
 h_1
 $$
-computed at time step 1, we then made the second preduction "bus".
+computed at time step 1, we made the second preduction "bus".

 <div class="imgcap">
 <img src="/assets/rnn/cap7.png" style="border:none;;">
 </div>

 Here we compute the score and set the caption word at time step t to be the word with the highest score.
-We set prev_word to our prediction which will be used in the next time step.
+We set prev_word to this prediction which will be used as data input for the next time step.
 ```python
 scores, _ = affine_forward(next_h, W_vocab, b_vocab)
 captions[:, t] = scores.argmax(axis=1)